Middle school (grades 6-8) · North Miami Beach, FL

 What is the racial and ethnic makeup of John F. Kennedy Middle School?

-The largest demographic group at John F. Kennedy Middle School is African American at 72.8%.
-The school serves a diverse student body in NORTH MIAMI BEACH, FL.
+The largest demographic group at John F. Kennedy Middle School is African American at 72.8% of enrollment, in North Miami Beach, FL.

 What is the Resource Investment Index for John F. Kennedy Middle School?

-John F. Kennedy Middle School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+John F. Kennedy Middle School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page